ObeIisk/docs.fredboat.com/public/markdown/index.md

 | ;;facedesk                 | Uploads an image.                                                     | ;;facedesk                                  |
 | ;;roll                     | Uploads an image.                                                     | ;;roll                                      |

-## Music Commands
-The music bot supports media from many sites and even supports playlists from sites like YouTube and Soundcloud.
-The bot will not be able to play songs blocked in France (usually from copyright infringements on YouTube).

 ## Adding music to the playlist
 Adding music to the playlist is pretty simple.
 To start playing a song, simply use the ;;play command.
 Here are two examples: